carlosfgutier/Bamazon/README.md

 ![alt text](https://raw.githubusercontent.com/carlosfgutier/Bamazon/master/images/costumerHome.png)

 Once you sign in, follow the steps to complete your purchase.
-After a succesful purchase, you will recieve a receipt and a prompt asking you what you would like to do next
+After a successful purchase, you will receive a receipt and a prompt asking you what you would like to do next

-picture of receipt

 ### Manager Sign-in
 To sign in as a manager, type "node bamazonManager.js" in your terminal.
 If your sign-in was successful, the following menu should appear:

 ![alt text](https://raw.githubusercontent.com/carlosfgutier/Bamazon/master/images/managerHome.png)

 Follow the steps on the screen to complete the corresponding action.
-Please make sure to fill out all fields, otherwise a message will prompt you try again.
+Please make sure to fill out all fields, otherwise, a message will prompt you to try again.

 ![alt text](https://raw.githubusercontent.com/carlosfgutier/Bamazon/master/images/errorPrompt.png)

 ### Ex.
-This example walks you through how to add a new item into the invetory as a manager.
+This example walks you through how to add a new item to the inventory as a manager.

 1. Type "node bamazonManager.js" in your terminal.